isblab/micos/inputs/preprocessing/mic19_dimer/README.md

 4. `servers` contains the outputs from COILS, MARCOIL, PCOILS and Psipred servers and coiled-coil dimers predicted by CCCP and AF-multimer.

 5. `scripts` contains the script `filtering_mic19_xlinks.py` to filter Mic19-Mic19 crosslinks from the datasets and `crosslink_satisfaction.py` to calculate the percentage of crosslinks satisfied.
+You can run both together using `master.sh` in the same scripts directory.